sbernasek/promoters/README.md

 Jupyter notebooks
 -----------------

+  * [Example Simulation (Fulll vs Partial Synthesis).ipynb](https://github.com/sbernasek/promoters/blob/master/notebooks/Example%20Simulation%20(Full%20vs%20Partial%20Synthesis).ipynb) walks the user through conducting and analyzing simulations in which auxiliary promoters are lost.

+  * [Example Simulation (Fulll vs Partial Repression).ipynb](https://github.com/sbernasek/promoters/blob/master/notebooks/Example%20Simulation%20(Full%20vs%20Partial%20Repression).ipynb) walks the user through conducting and analyzing simulations in which auxiliary repressors are lost.

-  * [ParameterSweeps.ipynb](https://github.com/sebastianbernasek/GRaM/blob/master/notebooks/ParameterSweeps.ipynb) walks the user through conducting a parameter sweep and visualizing the results.
+  * [Parameter Sweeps.ipynb](https://github.com/sbernasek/promoters/blob/master/notebooks/Parameter%20Sweeps.ipynb) walks the user through conducting each of our parameter sweeps and visualizing the results.

+  * [Simulating Promoter Loss at Multiple Levels of Output Regulation.ipynb](https://github.com/sbernasek/promoters/blob/master/notebooks/Simulating%20Promoter%20Loss%20at%20Multiple%20Levels%20of%20Output%20Regulation.ipynb) walks the user through conducting and analyzing simulations in which one of a pair of promoters is removed.

-  * [RepressorPairs.ipynb](https://github.com/sebastianbernasek/GRaM/blob/master/notebooks/RepressorPairs.ipynb) walk the user through conducting and analyzing simulations in which one of a pair of repressors is removed.
-This notebook facilitates direct reproduction of Figures 4G, 7A, and S2H in our manuscript.
+  * [Simulating Repressor Loss at Multiple Levels of Output Regulation.ipynb](https://github.com/sbernasek/promoters/blob/master/notebooks/Simulating%20Repressor%20Loss%20at%20Multiple%20Levels%20of%20Output%20Regulation.ipynb) walks the user through conducting and analyzing simulations in which one of a pair of repressors is removed

-  * [YanExpressionDynamics.ipynb](https://github.com/sebastianbernasek/GRaM/blob/master/notebooks/YanExpressionDynamics.ipynb) walks the user through our exploration of YanYFP expression dynamics in silico and in vivo.
-This notebooks enables reproduction of Figure 5 in our manuscript.

-  * [YanACTSimulations.ipynb](https://github.com/sebastianbernasek/GRaM/blob/master/notebooks/YanACTSimulations.ipynb) walks the user through simulating an example scenario in which all repressors are removed.
-This notebooks enables reproduction of Figures 6A and 6B in our manuscript.

 Additional resources